Reduction of airborne dust, gas and human pathogens in buildings and their environmental dispersion

 One of the two projects in this priority area is Air quality in Canadian pig buildings: reduction of airborne dust, gas and human pathogens in buildings and their environmental dispersion.
 This project aims to characterize, and optimize control or elimination of pathogens and bioaerosols from swine production facilities.

-This project involves a national team of researchers, analysts and knowledge translation experts from the Institut de recherche et de développement en agroenvironment (IRDA; Québec, PQ), and Centre de recherche de l’Institut universitaire de cardiologie et de pneumologie de Québec at the Université Laval (CRIUCPQ; Québec, PQ), along with the Canadian Centre for Health and Safety in Agriculture (CCHSA; Saskatoon SK) and the Canadian Agricultural Safety Association (CASA; Winnipeg, MB).
+This project involves a national team of researchers, analysts and knowledge translation experts from the Institut de recherche et de développement en agroenvironment (IRDA; Québec, PQ), and Centre de recherche de l’Institut universitaire de cardiologie et de pneumologie de Québec at the Université Laval (CRIUCPQ; Québec, PQ), along with the Canadian Centre for Rural and Agricultural Health, (CCRAH; Saskatoon SK) and the Canadian Agricultural Safety Association (CASA; Winnipeg, MB).

-As with the other AgriSafety Program projects, knowledge translation and dissemination of findings will be conducted in conjunction with the Canadian Centre for Health and Safety in Agriculture as part of their Knowledge Translation component of the AgriSafety Program.
+As with the other AgriSafety Program projects, knowledge translation and dissemination of findings will be conducted in conjunction with the Canadian Centre for Rural and Agricultural Health as part of their Knowledge Translation component of the AgriSafety Program.
 Please visit the "Project Updates" and "Project Output" tabs for information about current activities and Knowledge Translation materials for this project.

 The Canadian Pork Council reports the presence of 7,125 pig buildings in Canada, and 1,890 in the province of Quebec (Canadian Pork Council, 2014).
 There are about 10,000 pig producers in Quebec (MCE conseils, 2014), and consequently thousands of workers are exposed to important concentrations of odorous compounds, gases, and bioaerosols, which are alive or dead bacteria, and microbial fragments for example (Clark et al, 1983; Cormier et al, 1990; Cormier et al, 2000; Donham et al, 1989; Donham et al, 1986; Duchaine et al, 2000; Létourneau et al, 2010a).
 Odorous compounds, gases, and bioaerosols may be generated from different sources: feed, litter, building materials, animals, and manure.
 Manure is the main source of bioaerosols as demonstrated by past studies (Nehmé et al, 2008; Pickrell et al, 1993), and may contain human pathogens (D’Allaire et al, 1999).
 Some of these pathogens are aerosolized and may colonize the nasopharyngeal flora of pig producers (Létourneau et al, 2010b).
 Furthermore, by ingesting sub-therapeutically doses of metal and antimicrobial agents to encourage their growth, pig are shedding metal and antibiotic resistant bacteria which may also be aerosolized (Masclaux et al, 2013; Létourneau et al, 2010b).
 From exposure to air of pig buildings, pig producers can develop infectious diseases (Keessen et al, 2013; Poggenborg et al, 2008), and adverse respiratory problems including a decline in lung function, wheezing, chronic bronchitis, and asthma (Cormier et al, 1991; Donham et al, 1984; Iversen et al, 2000).
 These problems are associated with the number of working hours inside the pig buildings (Radon et al, 2000).
 Moreover, through the exhaust air, pig buildings emit substantial amounts of airborne contaminants that put farmers and their families at risk, as well as rural communities.